 This major provides you with the technical training necessary to meet the challenges of employment in the golf course, sports turf, lawn care, and park maintenance industries.
 See how 2 years at Stockbridge can set you growing for a lifetime.

 Looking for more?
 Download the Complete AS Degree Handbook that includes course descriptions, academic policies, and requirements for our other AS degrees.

 Why choose a career in Turfgrass Management?

 A career in the turfgrass industry is very rewarding, and the demand is growing.
 Professional turfgrass managers blend the technical expertise of turfgrass culture and physiology with the challenges of managing insects, diseases, and weed populations to keep turf areas green and healthy.
 The turf industry is relatively young, but it is clearly a major industry that continues to expand and provide many levels of excellent career opportunities.
-For instance, there are more than 800 golf courses in New England and the sod industry in southern New England is comprised of thousands of acres, with a farm value in the tens of millions of dollars.
+For instance, there are more than 800 golf courses in New England, and the sod industry in southern New England covers thousands of farm acres with a value in the tens of millions of dollars.

 Opportunities in Turfgrass Management are growing

 The field is very broad and includes seed and sod production, turfgrass establishment and maintenance in lawns, sports turf, parks, schools, and cemeteries, as well as golf course.
 There are opportunities in municipal and state positions, private and public golf courses, lawn and landscape companies, as well as opportunities to establish your own business.
 Some turf management graduates work for suppliers of turf products in sales or as technical representatives, or work as private consultants.
 Additional career opportunities include golf course design, urban planning, marketing, and environmental land planning.